flink-ci/flink/docs/content/docs/dev/table/sqlClient.md

 - runs exploratory queries in the `table` result mode,
 - and makes some planner adjustments around join reordering and spilling via configuration options.

-When using `-i <init.sql>` option to initialize SQL Client session, the following statements are not allowed in an initialization SQL file:
+When using `-i <init.sql>` option to initialize SQL Client session, the following statements are allowed in an initialization SQL file:
- - INSERT INTO/OVERWRITE
- - STATEMENT SET
- - SELECT queries
 - DDL(CREATE/DROP/ALTER)
 - USE CATALOG/DATABASE
 - LOAD/UNLOAD MODULE